re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 ```

 A little less simple, but now our inferred type really _is_ perfect.
 We do still need an updated `parse` function that can handle objects.
-Luckily, that's at least a little more straightforward.
+Luckily, that's a little more straightforward.

 <!-- prettier-ignore -->
 ```ts